iRobot Finally Announces Awesome New Terra Robotic Lawnmower

 If you hire someone to mow the lawn for you, this is going to be an attractive alternative.
 If you mow the lawn yourself but would prefer not to, or you mow the lawn yourself and realistically don’t always get to it, this is going to be great.
 Like vacuuming, there are actually people who love mowing—they view it as a chance to do something outside when no one can talk to them, and they can stay mowing.
 But for the rest of us, this is an accessible alternative to paying someone to do it for you, or a more reliable way of getting that particular task getting ticked off your to-do list.

-Can Terra handle non-contiguous areas of lawn?
+Can Terra handle noncontiguous areas of lawn?

 Terra is a platform, which means that it will grow in its capabilities over time.
 At launch, places need to be contiguous, but it’s definitely something that the robot is very capable of doing.
 The hardware is designed so that you could do your front lawn, show it a path to get to the back yard, and then expect it to get to the back yard—the whole system is capable of that.
 Whether that feature will be a launch feature or not… Probably not in 2019, but by the time we’re scaling things up in 2020, certainly a reasonable thing to imagine.